ecell-bmsit/codered25/README.md

   - email list
   - map
   - cards for different parts
+  - Traffic Analytics and monitoring (for count and region of visitors, just for fun)

 ## Decitions to make
 - Use external tool for marketing and storing (Unstop or Devfolio)